mfe-nz/Riparian-Planting-Survival-2023-Machine-Learning-Code-Lynker/README.md

 		* Each channel 0-6 will have a probability value for the given channel per pixel.
 		* The sum over all channels per pixel will be 1.
 		* The index of the highest valued channel per pixel in the probability raster should match the integer value at that pixel in the corresponding *_class.tif raster
 	* the *_class.tif raster will be smallest and easiest to work with.
-You can load this into a desktop GIS appplication for viewing.
+You can load this into a desktop GIS application for viewing.
 	* the probability raster allows you to see probability by class, allowing more detailed analysis and reweighting of classes.

 ### How to run inference: